b3b0/PyTextractor/README.md

 - Install the dependencies
 - ```python2 pyextractor.py```
 - Choose the file you wish to extract text from with the **Open Image** button
-- Output is directed ot the text field
+- Output is directed to the text box

 ## The Future
 - Plans to create 'installer' for easy use